dropmeaword/kobo-aura-remote/README.md

-## Enable telnet and FTP in Kobo Aura ebook reader
+## Enable telnet/FTP/SSH in Kobo Aura ebook reader

-This hack enables telnet and ftp on a new Kobo Aura reader.
+This hack enables telnet/ftp/ssh on a new Kobo Aura reader.
 To install simply execute:

     ./package